Tayphong043/teamcity-documentation/topics/configuring-connections.md

 TeamCity allows storing presets of connections to external services.
 You can reuse these presets in various places on the server: when creating projects, configuring notifications, integrating with issue trackers, and more.
 This article gives instructions on how to add each type of connection.

+To add a connection, do the following:

+1. <include from="common-templates.md" element-id="open-project-settings"/>
+2. <include from="common-templates.md" element-id="create-new-connection"/>
-To add a connection, go the target project's settings, open the __Connections__ page, and click __Add Connection__.
-Select the connection type, set its _Display name_ to distinguish it from the others, and configure it as described below.
+3. Select the connection type, set its _Display name_ to distinguish it from the others, and configure it as described below.

 <img src="dk-bbconnection-createConnection.png" alt="Create a new TeamCity connection" width="706"/>

-When created, a connection can be used in all the nested subprojects of the current project.
-If you add a connection in the Root project, it will become available on the whole server.

 If your TeamCity server is [installed behind a proxy](configuring-proxy-server.md), it is important to ensure that this is reflected in the connection settings, if applicable.
 When configuring a callback URL for a connection, you need to specify all URLs by which the current server can be accessed.
 After configuring the proxy, remember to also set the new address as the _Server URL_ in __Global Settings__ of TeamCity.